September 21, 2021.

 n addition to the IFSA Conferences, the Association may sponsor or endorse other activities.
 If organized directly by IFSA, such an activity is subject to directives by the President and on behalf of the Board.

 If proposed by at least 10% of the individual members, by any institutional or corporate member, or by vote of the Council, this Constitution may be amended by majority vote of those eligible to vote, either at a business meeting or by written or emailed ballot.

 Proposals for amendments must reach the President at least one month before the voting takes place unless waived by the Council.

 In order to carry out the obligations as set forth in this Constitution and to conduct the business of the Association, the Council shall adopt By-Laws.
 These may be adopted, annulled, or amended by an affirmative vote, by mail or email, by a majority of the Council members.
 The Council shall have the authority to interpret the By-Laws.

-Mail or Email Voting: Conduct of Business voting, officer or member elections, or other special mail or email elections/voting authorized by the Council, shall be conducted by the President, Secretary, Vice President of Elections (if one has been elected), or by any such person appointed by the President to be in charge of voting procedures.
-If mailed, the ballot shall be deemed to be delivered when deposited in the mail addressed to the member at his/her address as it appears on the records of IFSA, with postage thereon prepaid.
+Conduct of Business voting, officer or member elections, or other special mail or email elections/voting authorized by the Council, shall be conducted by the President (or the Vice President), the Secretary and the Past President, who together will form the Election Committee.
 If emailed, the ballot shall be deemed to be delivered the next day when emailed to the email address of the member as it appears on the records of IFSA unless the email is returned undeliverable.
-Ballots shall be returned within 30 days of that date.
-Furthermore, if emailed, a simple majority vote of those eligible to vote is required for any motion to pass or for any election to be carried out.
+A simple majority vote of those eligible to vote is required for any motion to pass or for any election to be carried out.